ARoberts1975/The-Princess/README.md

 # The-Princess
 A book I wrote in c++

-Updates:
->>Version 1.4<<
+<p>Updates:</p>
+Version 1.4

 01/01/2012
 Worked on the prologue and Batch files

-  02-02-2012
+>02-02-2012
-    Made the about and progress files
+>>Made the about and progress files

-  02-03-2012
+>02-03-2012
-    Worked on the about and history files
+>>Worked on the about and history files

-  02-04-2012
+>02-04-2012
-    Worked some more on the history files
+>>Worked some more on the history files

-  02-09-2012
+>02-09-2012
-    Compiled some more of the prologue
+>>Compiled some more of the prologue
-    Worked some more on converting the progress file to C++ Had to fix all the projects for "The Princess"
+>>Worked some more on converting the progress file to C++

-  02-10-2012
+>>Had to fix all the projects for "The Princess"

+>02-10-2012
     Compiled more of the prologue

   02-23-2012